kesile/TeaRoute/README.md

-# Tear - Trainable, autonomous, efficient routing.
+# TeaRoute - Trainable, autonomous, efficient routing.
-Tear is a simple tool that allows you to easily (<10 lines of code) and cheaply (500,000/1$) control the flow of information through LLM chains via automated classification.
+TeaRoute is a simple tool that allows you to easily (~10 lines of code) and cheaply (500,000/1$) control the flow of information through LLM chains via automated classification.
 It provides routing via two methods, LLMs and Embeddings.
 Furthermore, you can train an LLM on a set of question and use embeddings thereafter.
 Let's demonstrate this by creating a simple, easy router for movie related questions.

 ## Example Set-up / Movies
 ```python